MiroPalmu/homepage/docs/dsl_function_objects.rst

 One could imagine doing anything you can with these arguments and the logic why some combination of argument could be as complex as one wants.

-Due to usage of template constraints DSL function objects require c++20.
-I have a feeling that all this could be emulated using some dark sorcery of earlier standards but I have not thought of it enough.

 Below is the code implementing DSL function object described above.
-It compiles with gcc 10.1 and clang 12.0.0 in c++20 mode or newer (except clang 12.0.1) in c++20 mode.
+It compiles with gcc 10.1 and clang 12.0.0 or newer (except clang 12.0.1) in c++20 mode.
 For some reason msvc does not compile on any version.
 Here is the implementation in `godbold`_.

 .. link to godbold